cristianriano/dotfiles/README.md

 ### Ruby

 - Generate a UUID on the fly\
-  `ruby -r securerandom -e 'puts SecureRandom.uuid`
+  `ruby -r securerandom -e 'puts SecureRandom.uuid'`

 ### Go